 15 Castles in Poland for your bucket list

 It’s not a secret that I have a fondness for castles, palaces, manor homes and villas.
 I love visiting medieval fortresses, royal places and former homes of the nobility.
-From the meticulously renovated to ruins and shambled of former glory, I love them all.
+From the meticulously renovated to ruins of former glory, I love them all.
 If you’re reading this, I assume you love them too.

 Baranow Sandomierski Castle